IBM/aspera-cli/README.md

 ### Learning Aspera Product APIs (REST)

-`ascli` uses mainly Aspera applications REST APIs.
+`ascli` uses mainly REST APIs to interact with Aspera applications.

+To get traces of execution, with dump of API calls, use argument : `--log-level=debug`.

-To display HTTP calls, use argument `-r` or `--rest-debug`, this is useful to display exact content of HTTP requests and responses.
+To display HTTP/S traffic set option `log_level` to `trace2`: `--log-level=trace2`.
+It will display the exact content of HTTP requests and responses.

-In order to get traces of execution, use argument : `--log-level=debug`

 ### <a id="http_options"></a>HTTP socket parameters